rackerlabs/docs-cloud-databases/apidocs/rst/devguide/_build/html/_sources/api-operations/delete-delete-schedule-for-running-backup-by-schedule-id-version-accountid-schedules-scheduleid.txt

+This operation does not accept a request body.

-**Example Delete Schedule For Running Backup By Schedule Id: JSON request**
+**Example Delete schedule for running backup by schedule ID: JSON request**

 .. code::